the-solution-desk/OrganiserPro/docs/source/usage.rst

 Usage
 =====

-FileOrganizer provides a command-line interface (CLI) for organizing and managing files.
+OrganiserPro provides a command-line interface (CLI) for organizing and managing files.
 This document explains how to use the various commands and options available.

 Basic Commands
 -------------